 With the announcement that a traffic light system will be introduced for travel this summer, as well as the speed of the vaccine rollout, you might be tempted to book a getaway now.
 However, there is still a risk of your plans being disrupted by Covid-19 and hit with unexpected costs.

-Thousands of holidaymakers are still fighting to get refunds from tour operators and airlines for trips cancelled this summer.
-While many more are finding their airline won’t refund them for flights to Spain and France, even though the government says they shouldn’t currently travel.
+Holidaymakers are still fighting to get refunds from tour operators and airlines for trips cancelled last summer.
+Many more are finding their airline won’t refund them for flights to Spain, France and elsewhere, even though the government says they shouldn’t currently travel.

-But you can safely book a holiday in 2021, or later this year, that protects you from almost any disruption, including the government’s ever-changing travel restrictions, being forced to self-isolate or the financial failure of your travel company if you follow the steps below.
+Despite this, there are ways you can safely book a holiday in 2021 that protects you from almost any disruption, including the government’s ever-changing travel restrictions, being forced to self-isolate or the financial failure of your travel company.
+Follow the steps below.

 Book a package holiday, rather than flights and hotels separately